 Vista Explorer 60inch Tripod – It took me almost 2 years to buy a tripod and after using it once and realizing I was essentially cutting the photos I needed to take in half during a photo-shoot since there was no more blur from my hands shaking, I was sold.
 Again, people will say you should spend hundreds on sturdy tripods, can’t say I agree with that.
 This $25 one works just fine.

-Tasty Food Photography Ebook – Pinch of Yum is a site I’ve been reading and admiring for awhile now.
+Tasty Food Photography – Pinch of Yum is a site I’ve been reading and admiring for awhile now.
 When they released their ebook on photography, I bought it without hesitation.
 It’s a great reference for how to take your food photography to the next level.
 The best part is how they breakdown what can be complex and overwhelming photography terms into simple steps that anyone can understand.
 The ebook also comes with video how-tos and I think it’s worth every penny.

 Bluehost – This was my hosting company for almost two years.
 They offer an easy way to get up and running with your blog on WordPress, their pricing is amazing, and they are one of the few hosting companies out there that have 24/7 phone support.
 Once your traffic starts to climb (I found my limit to be around 5,000 visits a day) however, it will most likely be time to think about switching to a different kind of hosting plan.
-But for starting out or if your site isn’t heavily trafficked, they are great.
+But for starting out or if your site isn’t heavily trafficked, they do the trick.

 Agathon – This is my current host and I literally have had nothing but a wonderful experience with them.
 Their plans are reasonably priced, their support is top-notch and they’re small enough that you don’t feel like just another site on their servers, but big enough to not have to worry.